MaximeMulder/MaximeMulder/README.md

 - ⚡ Fun fact: ...
 -->

+### Hi there 👋

-Hello 👋, I am Maxime Mulder, a french student in its fifth year of IT engineering studies, I am also aiming to get a Canadian IT master degree next year.
+My name is Maxime Mulder, and I am a french student in its fifth year of IT engineering studies.
+I am also aiming to get a Canadian IT master degree next year.

 I like technology🛰, low and high level programming💻, movies🎥, video games🎮 and stuff.

-Well that's all, this README is quite boring right now, but I'll be sure to improve it in the future !
+That's all for now, I know this README is quite currently boring, but I'll be sure to improve it in the future !